beskay/ERC721-Snapshot/README.md

 Supply is the circulating supply of NFTs, e.g. 10000 for BAYC.

-You dont have to use Alchemy obviously, you can also use Infura or your own node etc.
+You dont have to use Alchemy as your provider obviously, you can also use Infura or your own node etc.

 ### Supabase